SpinachR/research_ideas/misc_ideas.md

 21. Train prediction models and [GAN models, conditions (tell which domain belongs to), features distributions] on different sites (domain distributions are different), then distillation for multiple times. (multiple models distillation (fusion): give a lambda weight for the model_1, (1-lambda) weight for model_2, change lambda from 0-1 to distill multiple times.
 Each time, there will be a new model_1 and model_2, replace the older version) This operation aims for very different data distributions during model fusion.
 This is on face datasets, we only need to obtain the features.

-33. ELASTIC deformation for spatial invariance (https://github.com/allenai/elastic) (https://zhuanlan.zhihu.com/p/83801998) (http://link.zhihu.com/?target=https%3A//github.com/lxtGH/OctaveConv_pytorch) (https://www.yuque.com/lart/architecture/vw6t5t)
+22. ELASTIC deformation for spatial invariance (https://github.com/allenai/elastic) (https://zhuanlan.zhihu.com/p/83801998) (http://link.zhihu.com/?target=https%3A//github.com/lxtGH/OctaveConv_pytorch) (https://www.yuque.com/lart/architecture/vw6t5t)

+23. Interpretable Classifications with Convolutional Dynamic Alignment Networks